vingupta22/messaging_system/README.md

 loadFiles(File f1, File f2, File f3): Loads data from files.
 saveAll(): Saves data to files.

+Client.java:
+- Import Statements
+   Imports necessary Java libraries for GUI components (javax.swing.*), network communication (java.io.*, java.net.Socket), and other utilities (java.awt.*, java.security.spec.RSAOtherPrimeInfo, java.time.LocalTime,    java.util.*).
+   Class Variables
+   public static boolean loggedIn: Indicates if a user is currently logged in. public static boolean exit: Flag to control the main loop, indicating if the application should exit.
+- Main Method
+   public static void main(String[] args): The entry point of the application.
+   Initializes a socket connection to the server.
+   Configures the UI elements (icons, fonts, colors).
+   Implements a main menu loop with options to log in, create an account, or exit.
+   Handles user inputs through GUI dialogs and communicates with the server via the socket.
+   Displays messages and responses received from the server.
+   Implements various functionalities based on user's role (customer/seller) such as sending messages, editing account details, viewing messages, deleting accounts, hiding/blocking users, obtaining statistics,    logging out, editing/deleting messages, exporting conversations to CSV, creating stores (for sellers), buying products (for customers), and censoring texts.
+- Methods and Functionalities
+   Socket Setup: Configures a socket for network communication and initializes BufferedReader and PrintWriter for reading from and writing to the socket.
+   GUI Configuration: Sets custom icons, fonts, colors, and styles for the UI components.
+   Main Menu: Presents a main menu with options to log in, create an account, or exit.
+Handles user interaction through GUI input dialogs.
+   Login Functionality: Handles user login, displaying messages for login success or failure.
+   Account Creation: Allows new users to create either a customer or seller account.
+- User Interactions:
+   Viewing, sending, editing, and deleting messages.
+   Account management (editing and deleting accounts).
+   Hiding and blocking other users.
+   Viewing statistics (for sellers).
+   Exporting conversation history to a CSV file.
+   Additional functionalities specific to customer and seller roles:
+   Customers can buy products.
+   Sellers can create stores and manage products.
+   Message Censoring: Provides an option to censor specific texts in messages.
+   Loop Control: The main loop continues until the user chooses to exit, controlled by the exit variable.
+- Exception Handling
+   Handles IOException for network communication errors.
+The Client class itself is overall responsible for all user input and returning an output through a sleek GUI.

 Other Features:

 The class handles the creation and management of different types of accounts (Customer, Seller).
 It allows users to perform various actions like sending messages, editing accounts, getting statistics, and more.

-The Processor class was tested manually so that we could test as many options and scenarios as possible, as well as provide as many different correct/incorrect inputs to ensure the program did not crash and functioned properly.
+The Processor and Client classes were tested manually so that we could test as many options and scenarios as possible, as well as provide as many different correct/incorrect inputs to ensure the program did not crash and functioned properly.